Greater Nashville

 Members shall reside in or attend school in Williamson County or Davidson County.
 Like all NCL, Inc. Chapters, Greater Nashville aims to foster the mother-daughter relationship by serving its communities together.

-NCL, Inc., Greater Nashville Chapter held their Formation Meeting on March 8th, 2020, and we are the first chapter in Tennessee.
-We are the 278th NCL, Inc. Chapter to form in the United States.
+NCL, Inc., Greater Nashville Chapter held their Formation Meeting on March 8th, 2020, and we were the first chapter in Tennessee.
+We are the 278th NCL, Inc. chapter to form in the United States.

 WHO WE ARE

-Our membership is comprised of girls in grades seven through twelve living in the Greater Nashville area, and their mothers.
-We support the Davidson and Williamson County area with volunteer opportunities throughout both counties, with a strong focus on Brentwood, Franklin, and Nashville.
+Our membership is comprised of mothers and their daughters in grades seven through twelve living in the Greater Nashville area.
+We serve throughout Williamson and Davidson counties with a strong focus on the cities of Brentwood, Franklin, and Nashville.

 WHAT WE BELIEVE